Contents

 We have written extensively about procurement stakeholder management, so if you have not read that, we highly encourage you to do that.

 We suggest that you can group engagement by department or key stakeholders.
-For example, engagement can be measured by the department – for example IT, Finance, etc.
+For example, the department can measure engagement – IT, Finance, etc.

 Or it could be based on an individual stakeholder basis.
-We recommend going with the department because one department might have more than one stakeholder and tracking engagement at that level is very tedious.
+We recommend going with the department because one department might have more than one stakeholder, and tracking engagement at that level is tedious.

-The engagement with stakeholders can be categorized into following buckets
+The engagement with stakeholders can be categorized into the following buckets:

-1. No Engagement – this is straight forward, Procurement has no influence over the spend and there is no engagement.
-In that case, the department is managing its own sourcing.
+- No Engagement: this is straightforward.
+Procurement does not influence the spending, and there is no engagement.
+In that case, the department is managing its sourcing.

-2. Reactive – Procurement is involved last minute after the stakeholder has already vetted the solution.
+- Reactive: Procurement is involved last minute after the stakeholder has already vetted the solution.
 Procurement is then called to reduce the cost.
-Sometimes just to check the box that Procurement has been engaged.
+Sometimes, to check the box that Procurement has been engaged.

-3. Pro-active – Procurement is involved at the start of the RFP process, ideally when a need is identified and Procurement suggestions are considered.
+- Pro-active – Procurement is involved at the start of the RFP process, ideally when a need is identified, and Procurement suggestions are considered.

-4. Trusted partner – Your stakeholders are seeking your advice on how to reduce the cost and you are working as a team to validate new ideas and vendors.
+- Trusted partner – Your stakeholders seek your advice on reducing the cost, and you are working as a team to validate new ideas and vendors.

-You can assign a score to each one to get to a balanced scorecard.
+You can assign a score to each one to get a balanced scorecard.
 For example

-From there on, you should set up realistic goals on increasing stakeholder engagement.
+From there on, you should set up realistic goals for increasing stakeholder engagement.

 Spend Under Management